Scientific Reporting Requirements

 - The research conducted through my award has resulted in a new policy being implemented and/or an improvement to the delivery of a public service

-- The research conducted through my award has resulted in societal impact by enhancing the quality of life and health of Irish citizens
+- The research conducted through my award has enhanced the quality of life and health of Irish citizens:

 - The research conducted through my award has developed the country’s international reputation

-- The research conducted through my award has resulted in the creation of employment through the production of a highly educated and relevant workforce in demand by industry and academia
+- The research conducted through my award has resulted in the creation of employment through directly influencing and inspiring the future workforce and/or the production of a highly educated and relevant workforce in demand by industry and academia:

-- The research conducted through my award has impacted in other areas not reflected in the choices provided, for example by enhancing the creative output of Irish citizens
+- The research conducted through my award has not realized any impact as of yet or has impacted in other areas not reflected in the choices provided, for example by enhancing the creative output of Irish citizens.

 Knowledge transfer and commercialisation activities

-The funding diversification fields in the annual report have been updated to include the most up to date funding streams such as Horizon 2020.
-Gathering of this information will enable SFI to report against the following KPIs:
+The funding diversification fields in the annual report have been updated to include the most up to date funding streams, such as Horizon 2020.
+Gathering this information will enable SFI to report against the following KPIs: